imagej/imagej.github.io/pages/2017-05-30_-_Comprehensive_updates.md

-The most exciting news is that, as [announced on the ImageJ forum](http://forum.imagej.net/t/jupyter-notebook-for-imagej/5421), there is now a {% include github org='hadim' repo='scijava-jupyter-kernel' label='SciJava' %} enabling ImageJ to be used with [Jupyter Notebook](https://jupyter.org/) in all of the [supported scripting languages](Scripting#Supported_languages "wikilink").
+The most exciting news is that, as [announced on the ImageJ forum](http://forum.imagej.net/t/jupyter-notebook-for-imagej/5421), there is now a {% include github org='hadim' repo='scijava-jupyter-kernel' label='SciJava Jupyter Kernel' %} enabling ImageJ to be used with [Jupyter Notebook](https://jupyter.org/) in all of the [supported scripting languages](Scripting#Supported_languages "wikilink").

 Please peruse the [ImageJ Tutorial